erfan4lx/Multi-Mail-Sender/README.md

 5- Open the Ports.txt then put your mail port address(For Gmail put this addr = 587)

-6- Open the SubText.txt then put your Subject then enter one space then enter Text of your mail like this: Subject Message
+6- Open the SubText.txt then put your Subject then one space then Text of your mail like this: Subject Message

 ***